Top 9 experiences whilst volunteering in the Amazon jungle

 Past volunteer Tim runs through his top 9 things you can experience whilst volunteering at the Amazon Conservation project in Peru:

-Whether you are getting up to head on the boat over to watch the parrots at the salt lick, heading off into the misty jungle for a morning wildlife survey, or simply because you want to enjoy a beautiful sunrise at the docks.
+Whether you are getting up to head on the boat to watch the parrots at the salt lick, heading off into the misty jungle for a morning wildlife survey, or simply because you want to enjoy a beautiful sunrise at the docks.
 The misty mornings are magical as you hear the forest animals starting to wake up!

 2. Learning to monitor and record beautiful species of parakeets, parrots and macaws

-3. Spotting wildlife in the Machuwasi wetland
+4. Spotting wildlife in the Machuwasi wetland

-Just a short boat ride from the volunteer base, you can enjoy a tranquil raft while spotting different bird species visiting the biodiverse wetland which is close to the jungle town of Salvacion
+Just a short boat ride from the volunteer base, you can enjoy a tranquil raft while spotting different bird species visiting the biodiverse wetland which is close to the jungle town of Salvacion.

 5. Jungle trekking will be your daily commute

-Participating in surveys and trekking through the jungle will become a huge part of your routine as a volunteer.
+Participating in surveys and trekking through the jungle will become a part of your routine as a volunteer.
 Become immersed in nature with your fellow volunteers and staff, learning about the different trails and intricacies of this diverse ecosystem.

 6. Increasing your butterfly knowledge